 Spider dragline silk is widely recognised as one of the toughest biological materials known, with tensile strength and extensibility that together yield a specific toughness exceeding that of high-performance synthetic fibres.
 The territorial and cannibalistic behaviour of spiders, however, makes large-scale spider farming impractical, prompting extensive research into the heterologous production of spider silk proteins in tractable host organisms.
 The transgenic silkworm has emerged as the most successful platform for this purpose, owing to its natural capacity to spin protein fibres and the scalability of cocoon production.

 Teulé et al. (2012) generated transgenic B. mori lines producing composite silk fibres in which chimeric silkworm/spider silk proteins, incorporating sequence motifs from the major ampullate spidroin MaSp1 and MaSp2 of Nephila clavipes, were expressed under the control of the fibroin heavy chain promoter and integrated using piggyBac vectors.
-The resulting composite fibres were, on average, tougher than the parental silkworm silk fibres and achieved toughness values approaching those of native dragline spider silk — a significant milestone demonstrating the feasibility of producing enhanced biomaterials through transgenic silkworm technology (Teulé et al., 2012).
-Subsequent engineering efforts have employed TALEN-mediated gene replacement to substitute the endogenous fibroin heavy chain with spider silk spidroin sequences, achieving substantially higher yields of spider silk protein in the cocoon — exceeding 35% of total cocoon shell weight in the best-performing lines — with concomitant improvements in extensibility (Xia et al., 2014).
+The resulting composite fibres were, on average, tougher than the parental silkworm silk fibres and achieved toughness values approaching those of native dragline spider silk, a significant milestone demonstrating the feasibility of producing enhanced biomaterials through transgenic silkworm technology (Teulé et al., 2012).
+Subsequent engineering efforts have employed TALEN-mediated gene replacement to substitute the endogenous fibroin heavy chain with spider silk spidroin sequences, achieving substantially higher yields of spider silk protein in the cocoon, exceeding 35% of total cocoon shell weight in the best-performing lines, with concomitant improvements in extensibility (Xia et al., 2014).
 These advances point towards the eventual commercial production of superior silk biomaterials through silkworm biofabrication.

 9.4 Pharmaceutical Protein Production and Infection Models